teker821/ULTRAKILL/README.md

 # Ultrakill
 Literally just ULTRAKILL.
 This repository will be updated with the game.
 Written entirly in C#.
 I do not own ULTRAKILL, nor do I know Hakita.
 New Blood, don't kill me.
+This repository does not have the models, textures, etc.